adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 ### Stream - Proof-of-Concept

 This is the main case.
-In a typical situation, knowledge of the graph's attributes will be limited so it should be treated as a unbounded stream (a stream that has no end).
+In a typical situation, knowledge of the graph's attributes will be limited so it should be treated as an unbounded stream (a stream that has no end).
 The opposite of this would be treating it as a bounded stream, where we know there is an end to the stream.

 #### Batch vs Stream processing